-This 1960s home in Seaford was undergoing a very tasteful renovation and like many homes of this vintage there needed to be walls taken out to maximize space, to bring it into a more contemporary, open plan living style.
+This beautiful 1960s home in Seaford was undergoing a very tasteful, modern renovation.
+Like many homes of this classic vintage, the owners wanted to knock out a few walls to maximize their space and open up the house into a more contemporary, open-plan living style.

 With all of the carpentry work completed it's now time to sand the floor and fine tune the repairs